rtCamp/transcoder/readme.txt

 Transcoder eliminates the need for a dedicated media node- no fiddling with installation, managing dependancies or renting servers!
 Transcoder also works on shared hosting- just install, subscribe and go!

 All transcoding services are available via a subscription plan through this plugin.
-Subscribe to our free plan from the plugin\'s settings or from our [product page](https://rtmedia.io/products/transcoder).
+Subscribe to our free plan from the plugin's settings or from our [product page](https://rtmedia.io/products/transcoder).
 Note that Transcoder will not provide any services without a subscription plan.

 = Supported input media types: =
 * Audio: mp3, m4a, wav, ogg, wma